 The Harvard Latin American Law Review (HLALR) provides a forum for the scholarly discussion of legal issues affecting Latin American communities in the United States.

-Volume 27 is currently in the process of being published with Volume 28 forthcoming for the 2024-25 school year.
+Volume 29 is currently in the process of being published.

 Volume 25 addressed issues including ineffective assistance of counsel in the crimmigration context, the exclusion of Puerto Rico’s municipalities from the 1984 Amendments to the U.S. Bankruptcy Code, and the international legal implications of Trump-era removal practices for asylees.